- What is the Intending Organ Donors Visa?

 - Your own level of commitment to the donation (for example, if there are any indicators that you are undecided and may choose not to make the organ donation once in Canada)

-The visa officer will use their own discretion as part of the assessment of bona fides (or your own honesty and integrity when presenting evidence and information) in deciding whether or not to issue the visa.
+The visa officer will use their own discretion as part of the assessment of bona fides (or your own honesty and integrity when presenting evidence and information) in deciding whether or not to issue the intending organ donor visa.

-How Can I Apply for an Intending Organ Donors Visa?
+How Can I Apply for the Canadian Intending Organ Donors Visa?

 The application process for an Intending Organ Donors visa is largely the same as applying for a normal temporary resident visa (TRV).

-To apply for it, you will first have to determine your eligibility for it as outlined above.
+To apply for the Intending Organ Donor Visa, you will first have to determine your eligibility for it as outlined above.

 You will then have to fill in the application form for a TRV online, ensuring that you specify that the reason for your visit is because you are donating an organ.